 Ring Sizing Guide

-Figuring out the right ring size
+Figuring out the right ring size for yourself

 Let's get the easy way taken care of.
 If you are purchasing a ring for yourself, or for someone who knows about the purchase, just ask!
 Get your finger sized at a local jeweller, download a size guide online, visit us in store, wrap a string around your finger and measure the length to compare to a size guide, or measure a ring you already own.
 Easy peasy!